braxtoncuneo/parallel/src/shared_mem/atomics.md

 ## The Basics

-An atomic operation is an operation that is *indivisible* to all relevant observers. {{footenote: This relates to the original theory of atoms, which thought of atoms as indivisible units of matter.}}
+An atomic operation is an operation that is *indivisible* to all relevant observers. {{footnote: This relates to the original theory of atoms, which thought of atoms as indivisible units of matter.}}
 While an atomic operation could succeed or fail, it may never be observed as partway through execution.

 A classic example of non-atomicity, and how that can cause problems, is the multiple-adders scenario shown in the [synchronization](./sync.md) sub-chapter: